 That mystery assailant is none other than Chuck star Zachary Levi.
 Levi will play the ruthless Thin White Duke.
 Series star Dulé Hill (“Gus”) released this video on his Twitter, giving fans a first look at Levi’s character:

 “He’s formidable,” leading man James Roday (Shawn) said of the character.
 “He’s not like a thin, blow-away Psych Season 4, Episode 6 villain.
 He’s not a villain of the week.
 He’s got some depth and he’s scary and you wouldn’t want to mess with him in a dark alley.”

 Also joining the reunion is Hill’s real-life fiancée, Jazmyn Simon, who will—appropriately—be playing Gus’ love interest, Selene (pronounced “Say-la-nay”).
 The official Psych Twitter account released this video of Simon offering a small tease about her character:

-Rounding out the guest stars (so far) is returning cast member Ralph Macchio.
-Macchio played two different roles during his time on the show, but this time, he'll be appearing as his first character from Season 5's "We'd Like to Thank the Academy," police academy officer Nick Conforth.
+Fans will also be treated to some familiar faces.
+Guest star Ralph Macchio will be returning for the film.
+Macchio played two different roles during his time on the show, but this time, he’ll be appearing as his first character from Season 5’s “We’d Like to Thank the Academy,” police academy officer Nick Conforth.